OPENING HOURS: MON - FRI 10 - 4, SAT - SUN 10 - 2.

 15. Just before the Victoria Bridge is an old concrete cattle trough.
 This was not only used to alleviate the thirst of numerous animals on their way to the Cambridge sales but the roads were so bad that pedestrians used it to clean off their boots before proceeding into the Cambridge township.

-16. Along Wordsworth Street, number 26 has a protected karaka, 3 Spanish chestnuts, rhododendron, weeping elm, oak and a Japanese cedar.
+16. Along Wordsworth Street, number 26 has a protected karaka, three Spanish chestnuts, rhododendron, weeping elm, oak and a Japanese cedar.

 17. Near the corner of Wordsworth and Burns Streets are two ornate villas with wooden fretwork, bay windows, gables and bull nose verandahs.

-18. There is a protected Indian Cedar tree on the corner of Shakespeare and Cook Streets.
+18. A protected Indian Cedar tree is on the corner of Shakespeare and Cook Streets.